Skip to Content

 Crater Lake is one of the most jaw-dropping sites in a U.S. National Park.
 That may sound like a big claim, but once you see the serene deep blue color of the tranquil lake located at the bottom of a steep gorge and realize the magnitude of this lake, which is the deepest in the United States, you’ll realize why an entire national park was built around it.

-In addition to this famous lake created by a submerged volcano, Crater Lake National Park is home to a number of mountainous hiking trails, waterfalls, and scenic drives.
+In addition to this famous lake created after the eruption and ensuing collapse of Mount Mazama 7,700 years ago, Crater Lake National Park is home to a number of mountainous hiking trails, waterfalls, and scenic drives.

 How Far is Medford From Crater Lake?